-Staff states that it does not have a fundamental disagreement with Applicants regarding the number of tiers it proposes.
-359 Staff is concerned, however, with the customers' transition to a six tier rate design.
-360 Staff points out that Santa Cruz and Valencia-Town currently have single tier rates, and Willow Valley, Valencia-Buckeye and WUGT currently have only two tier rate designs.361 Staff expresses concern that customer confusion may result from the implementation of Global Utilities' proposed rate design, and that the confusion may undermine the efficient commodity usage goals that inverted tier rate structures exist to promote.362 Staff recommends "a more modest immediate conversion to three tiers and would recommend deferring implementation of more tiers until a future rate case when the Company's customers have had an opportunity to educate themselves on how inverted multi-tier rate designs function so they can make efficient choices."363 Staff believes that it will be difficult for customers to understand how the volumetric rebate (discussed below) and the implementation of a multi-tiered rate structure may be combined to secure financial benefits.364 Staff states that in the event it is determined that circumstances warrant using more than three tiers, Staff developed an alternative four tiered rate structure.
-365 will require customer education, it is not apparent that a more "modest" conversion to first three tiers in this case, then later to more tiers in a subsequent case, as recommended by Staff, would result in less overall customer confusion.
+rate design.359 Staff points out that Santa Cruz and Valencia-Town currently have single tier rates, and Willow Valley, Valencia-Buckeye and WUGT currently have only two tier rate designs.
+360 Staff expresses concern that customer confusion may result from the implementation of Global Utilities' proposed rate design, and that the confusion may undermine the efficient commodity usage goals that inverted tier rate structures exist to promote.361 Staff recommends "a more modest immediate conversion to three tiers and would recommend deferring implementation of more tiers until a future rate case when the Company's customers have had an opportunity to educate themselves on how inverted multi-tier rate designs function so they can make efficient choices."362 Staff believes that it will be difficult for customers to understand how the volumetric rebate (discussed below) and the implementation of a multi-tiered rate structure may be combined to secure financial benefits.363 Staff states that in the event it is determined that circumstances warrant using more than three tiers, Staff developed an alternative four tiered rate structure.
+364 number of tiers it proposes.358 Staff is concerned, however, with the customers' transition to a six tier

+While it is true that any change in rate structure may result initially in customer confusion and will require customer education, it is not apparent that a more "modest" conversion to first three tiers in this case, then later to more tiers in a subsequent case, as recommended by Staff, would result in less overall customer confusion.
 It is clear, however, that a rate design that gives customers greater control over their costs by allowing them to tailor their water usage, if they so choose, does provide a benefit to customers.
 The benefits of implementation of a conservation-oriented rate design that will give customers the ability to control their costs outweigh the negative aspect of initial customer confusion over the new rate design.
 We therefore find that implementation of the six tier rate design proposed by Applicants is in the public interest at this time.